Selling A Nail Salon

 Owner’s Involvement in Nail Salon

-Before properly determining the true owner benefit of a nail salon, one must identify and understand the owner’s role.
-If the owner is active in the business as a nail technician, then those customer sales provided personally by the owner must be adjusted when calculating the owner benefit that a buyer would receive from the business.
-This is because those customers serviced personally by the owner may not stay with the salon after the sale, and because the owner has no expenses (other than supplies) when servicing personal clients.
+To value a nail salon properly, one must identify and understand the owner’s role.
+If the owner is active in the business as a nail technician, then those customer sales provided personally by the owner must be adjusted when calculating the owner benefit.
+Those customers that are serviced personally by the owner may not stay with the salon after the sale.
 The buyer of the salon would have to pay the seller (or someone else presumably) to service those customers.
-Thus, at a minimum, any sales generated by the owner’s own clients must be adjusted to reflect the cost that a buyer would incur.
+Thus, at a minimum, any sales generated by the owner’s own clients must be adjusted to reflect the cost that a buyer would incur in servicing those clients.

 Role of Nail Technicians

-Owners of nail salons typically pay their nail technicians 50% or more of generated sales.
+Owners of nail salons typically pay their nail technicians 50% or more of generated sales that they earn.
 Nail technicians may be paid as either regular W2 payroll workers or as 1099 independent contractors.
-Of course, it is far more preferable for the owner to pay the nail technicians as 1099 independent contractors, thus saving significant payroll tax, workman’s compensation costs, or other insurance costs.
-It is possible for nail technicians to have ‘non-compete’ contractual relationships with the salons, but most nail technicians prefer not to do so.
-Loyal and hardworking nail technicians with a strong customer base are without doubt a nail salon’s most valuable asset.
+Of course, it is far more preferable for the owner to pay the nail technicians as 1099 independent contractors, thus saving significant payroll taxes, workman’s compensation costs, and other insurance costs.
+It is possible for nail technicians to have ‘non-compete’ contractual relationships with the salon, but most nail technicians prefer not to do so.
+Loyal and hardworking nail technicians with a strong customer following are without doubt a nail salon’s most valuable asset.

 Factors Affecting Valuation of Nail Salons